-Since the COVID-19 outbreak is evolving rapidly, the Company continues to assess the impact on its operations on a regular basis.
+Since the COVID-19 outbreak is evolving, the Company continues to assess the impact on its operations on a regular basis.
 The management believe that there exists a material uncertainty in respect of expected duration and its potential impact on the overall economy including the operations of the Company.
-However, the management concluded that there is no significant impact of COVID-19 on its operations due to nature of Company's business activities.